dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 # App is experiencing intermittent memory spikes

-**This tutorial uses API/methods available in dotnet core preview 5.
-These API/methods are _subject to change_**
+**IMPORTANT: This tutorial uses API/methods available in dotnet core preview 5.
+These API/methods are _subject to change._**

 http://localhost:5000/api/diagscenario/memspike/{seconds}